ameksike/buyme/README.md

     - npm i @tailwindcss/typography
     - npx shadcn@latest init -d
     - npx shadcn@latest add button
+    - npx shadcn@latest add skeleton

 - auth
     - npm install next-auth@beta
     - npx auth secret
+- cms
+    - Sanity
+        - npm create sanity@latest -- --project d6hl73y8 --dataset production --template clean --typescript --output-path studio-buyme
+            ```shell
+            ?
+Would you like to add configuration files for a Sanity project in this Next.js folder?
+Yes
+            ?
+Do you want to use TypeScript?
+Yes
+            ?
+Would you like an embedded Sanity Studio?
+Yes
+            ?
+What route do you want to use for the Studio? /studio
+            ?
+Select project template to use Clean project with no predefined schema types
+            ?
+Would you like to add the project ID and dataset to your .env.local file?
+Yes
+            ```
+        - npm install next-sanity@canary

 ## Technologies
 - GUI